D4H-VA/smartva-dhis2/docs/data_transfer.rst

     The Unique Identifier (UID) of the Category Option Combination that holds above Category Option - get the UID via ``<target-dhis2.org>/api/categoryOptionCombos?filter=name:eq:default``.

+retain_event_uid
+    Remove the Event UID before posting to the target DHIS2. if ``true``: keep Event UID in order to skip (the required) permanent deletion of events (via DHIS2 Data Administration > Maintenance) if ``false``: delete Event UID and let the target DHIS2 assign a new Event UID for the import

 Run
 ----